 Ask us about pathways to further vocational training or higher education from this qualification.

 The LMS was designed, moderated and validated by E-Oz the current Industry Skills Council for the Electro-Technology area, and has Victorian Electrical Senate representation.

-Students who complete the Certificate III in Electro-Technology can gain eligibility to undertake the LEA (Licensed Electrical Assessment) licence testing program and obtain an ‘A-grade’ licence.
+Students who complete the Certificate III in Electrotechnology can gain eligibility to undertake the LEA (Licensed Electrical Assessment) licence testing program and obtain an ‘A-grade’ licence.
 If you are eligible you can book your test with Melbourne Polytechnic here.